How Do You Say Have A Good Day In French

 Specific to the Evening: Bonne soirée

-It's important to note that "Bonne journée" is typically used during the daytime.
+it helps to note that "Bonne journée" is typically used during the daytime.
 As evening approaches, the appropriate phrase shifts to "Bonne soirée," which means "Have a good evening."
 This demonstrates attention to the time of day and further enhances your communication.

 • Breakdown: "Bonne" means "good" (feminine form, agreeing with "soirée").
 "Soirée" means "evening."